Michigan Food Hub Learning and Innovation Network

-Food hubs are centrally located facilities with a business management structure facilitating the aggregation, storage, processing, distribution, and/or marketing of locally/regionally food products (USDA-AMS working definition).
+Food hubs are centrally located facilities with a business management structure that facilitates the aggregation, storage, processing, distribution, and/or marketing of local/regional food products (USDA-AMS working definition).

-The Michigan Food Hub Learning and Innovation Network is led by CRFS in collaboration with Morse Marketing Connections, LLC, and the Michigan Department of Agriculture and Rural Development (MDARD).
-A two-page information sheet on the Michigan Food Hub Network is available for viewing on the CRFS website.
+The Michigan Food Hub Learning and Innovation Network is led by CRFS in collaboration with Morse Marketing Connections, LLC, and the Michigan Department of Agriculture and Rural Development.
+You may be interested in the two-page information sheet on the Michigan Food Hub Network.

 National-Michigan Food Hub Connection

 The National Food Hub Collaboration is a partnership between Wallace Center at Winrock International, USDA, National Good Food Network and others.
 The Collaboration is working to ensure the success of existing and emerging food hubs in the U.S. by building capacity through connection, outreach, research, technical assistance and partnerships.
 The Michigan Food Hub Learning and Innovation Network will partner with the National Food Hub Collaboration in connecting Michigan food hubs and other regional food businesses with educational, technical and financial resources and expertise available across the country.
 The two co-leaders of the Michigan network also serve on the core team of the National Food Hub Collaboration.

 Michigan Food Hub Feasibility Reports

 Under the leadership of the Galesburg Regional Economic Development Association, stakeholders in the Galesburg region initiated a feasibility study to begin the formal process of developing a food hub in their region.

 This report seeks to answer questions of feasibility for a for-profit food hub in Northwest Michigan.

 In December 2011, Market Ventures, Inc. conducted a feasibility analysis for creating a food hub at the Village at Grand Traverse Commons.